pnp/powershell/documentation/Set-PnPList.md

 ```

 ### -EnableModernAudienceTargeting
 Enable modern audience targeting in a SharePoint list.
+Please make sure the following feature ModernAudienceTargeting with ID "bc13eaf7-67c7-4f85-a80f-a4b0dae5e5bd" is activated first on the site by using Enable-PnPFeature.

 ```yaml
 Type: Boolean